-Interventions included a variety of parenting programs (birth parent, joint birth parent-foster carer or foster carer training), Family Centred Practice, outreach case work, a parent partner mentoring service and Family Treatment and Drug Courts.
+Interventions included a variety of parenting programs (either birth parent, joint birth parent-foster carer or foster carer training), Family Treatment and Drug Courts, Family Centred Practice, Outreach case work and a Parent Partner mentoring service.
 They were delivered by a variety of professionals excluding Study 5 which was delivered by birth parent mentors who had previously experienced child removal and successful reunification.
-Parenting program duration lasts between twelve and sixteen weeks (1, 2, 3, 4, and 6) excluding The Shared Parenting Project with longer six month duration.
+Parenting program duration lasted between twelve and sixteen weeks (1, 2, 3, 4, and 6) excluding The Shared Parenting Project with a longer six month duration.
 Parent Partner mentoring services did not have a definitive duration but were in place as long as required.
 Interventions were either delivered at birth or foster parent home or agency.